agordon1123/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Answer: Semantic HTML is used to give our elements meaning.
+This meaning is important for other developers and those with accessibility needs.
+This also helps with SEO and lessens loading times if done neatly.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Answer 1: One difference between ```display: block;``` and ```display: inline;``` is how the elementsposition themselves on a page.
+With ```display: block;```, the next element will always begin on a new line.
+With ```display: inline;```, the next element will position itself next to the previous if the spacing allows.

+Answer 2: Another difference between ```display: block;``` and ```display: inline;``` is that when using ```display: inline;```, height and width properties have no effect.
+When using ```display: block;```, height and width properties can be changed within the scope the parent will allow.

 3. What are the 4 areas of the box model?

+Answer: The 4 areas of the box model are content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Answer: The vertical, or "y" axis.

 5. Explain why git is valuable to a team of developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

+Answer: Git is a version control software that saves each previous version of a file as it is updated.
+It is valuable for a team of developers because each person can be working on different individual aspects of a project without interfering with the collective final project.

 ## Project Set Up